n4bb12/7d2d-modlets/src/LootBirdNests/README.md

-- Reduces the amount of feahters found in bird nests
+- Reduces the amount of feathers found in bird nests by 50%
+- Increases the amount of eggs found in bird nests by 50%